SayedTurzo/Endless-Existence/Assets/EndlessExistence/README.md

 ## License

-Easy Item Interaction is released under the common license.
+Easy Interaction System is released under the common license.